 The company is listed on the UK stock market under the EPIC symbol KBC.
-As their client base expanded and the complexities of their business evolved, KBC chose time@work to manage the delivery and administration of their professional services business.
+As their client base expanded and the complexities of their business evolved, KBC chose [email protected] to manage the delivery and administration of their professional services business.

 Whilst a rudimentary email-based time recording solution had previously been implemented it was not integrated with other financial systems and unable to provide the flexibility required by an ambitious international organisation.
 In particular, using the data captured to provide meaningful management information was proving difficult.